plausible/ecto_ch/README.md

 #### Schemaless inserts

-For schemaless inserts `:types` option with a mapping of `field->type` needs to be provided
+For schemaless inserts `:types` option with a mapping of `field->type` needs to be provided:

 ```elixir
 types = [